SOS9009 – Advanced statistical methods

 Master students register for the course's equivalent: SOS4022 - Advanced Statistical Methods.

-The application deadline is Sunday, March 18th Spring 2018.
+The application deadline is February 25th for Spring 2020.

 Formal prerequisite knowledge